-How to fix this – If you don’t have a postal address, you can go ahead, and your official registered address as well.
+How to fix this – If you don’t have a postal address, you can go ahead, and your official registered address.
 The entire process doesn’t take more than a few days or weeks, and once registered, customers become more responsive to your emails.

-Generally, it is the smaller businesses that fall prey to this mistake as they don’t want to be visible to the mass audience.
+Generally, smaller businesses fall prey to this mistake as they don’t want to be visible to the mass audience.
 Still, it is a necessary step to grow your business via email.

 - Using the wrong “Trigger” words –

-How to fix this – Identifying which words can be misconstrued as trigger words help in this process over the long-term.
-Once you create a subject line, work around the same by using smarter and more organic words that have a lesser chance of being sent to spam.
+How to fix this – Identifying which words can be misconstrued as trigger words help in this process over the long term.
+Once you create a subject line, work around the same using smarter and more organic words with a lesser chance of being sent to spam.

-When you create your subject line, ensure you workaround by using smarter words.
+When you create your subject line, ensure your workaround by using smarter words.
 The trigger words can be googled and avoided when you create.

 - Writing weak headlines –

-Finding the right headline and using it can make a world of difference, both to you and the customer, so make the effort to make it happen.
+Finding the right headline and using it can make a world of difference, both to you and the customer, so make an effort to make it happen.